January 2021 Import/Export Compliance Seminar Series

 USML to CCL Transition Training Resources

-The final rules to transition export licensing of sporting and commercial firearms and ammunition products to the Commerce Department (Bureau of Industry and Security – BIS) from the State Department (Directorate of Defense Trade Controls – DDTC) have been posted for public inspection on the Federal Register’s website and will be formally published on January 23rd and became effective Monday, March 9, after a federal court in Seattle adopted NSSF’s recommended language for a preliminary injunction narrowly limited to 3D printing but otherwise allowing the final rules to go into effect.
+The final rules to transition export licensing of sporting and commercial firearms and ammunition products to the Commerce Department (Bureau of Industry and Security – BIS) from the State Department (Directorate of Defense Trade Controls – DDTC) were formally published on January 23rd and became effective Monday, March 9, after a federal court in Seattle adopted NSSF’s recommended language for a preliminary injunction narrowly limited to 3D printing but otherwise allowing the final rules to go into effect.

 NSSF hosted a one-of-a-kind training session in Hartford, Conn., with the Commerce Department’s Bureau of Industry and Security (BIS).
 A video recording is now available for each of the NSSF-BIS joint presentations focused on the transition of firearms, ammunition, and accessories from control under the State Department’s Directorate of Defense Trade Controls (DDTC), to the BIS.

 Part 1: Classification under the CCL This webinar focuses on how firearms and ammunition are classified on the Commerce Control List (CCL), and explains how to read the ECCNs and what the different sections mean.

 Part 2: Licensing under the EAR and SNAP-R Learn the way licensing is done under the EAR, how it differs from ITAR licensing, and how the BIS electronic licensing system SNAP-R works.

 Part 3: EAR Exceptions This training explains the various EAR exceptions and how they specifically relate to firearms and ammunition transitioned to the CCL.

 Part 4: Technology and Published under the EAR Understand the controls on technology for firearms and ammunition, and what the EAR term “published” means for these products.